dsluo-archive/csx730-vfs/README.md

    assemble, and link with no errors or warnings.
 The required compiler flags for this project are already included in the provided `Makefile`.

-   The grader will compile and test your code using `all` and `test` targets in the provided `Makefile`.
-The `test` target will not work until the test driver is provided during grading.
-If your code compiles, assembles, and links with no errors or warnings using the `all` target, then it will very likely do the same with the `test` target.
+   The grader will compile and test your code using `all` target in the provided `Makefile`.

 1. __(100 points) Libraries:__ You are allowed to use any of the C standard library functions.
 A reference is provided [here](https://en.cppreference.com/w/c).
    No other libraries are permitted.

 1. __(100 points) `SUBMISSION.md`:__ Your project must include a properly formatted `SUBMISSION.md` file that includes, at a minimum, the following information: